jzatika1/ml-ids-test-suite/README.md

 	cd ml-ids-test-suite1/DataPreprocessing/data/
 	```

-Ensure that this folder structure exists, or create it if necessary.

 4. Make sure that all dataset files are correctly placed in the `data` folder.
 The program will expect to find them there.

 ### Model Training